LBB7473/sql-challenge/README.md

 # sql-challenge

-- The ERD, Schema, and Queries all exist in the SQLandERD folder.
+- The ERD, Schema, and Queries all exist in the EmployeeSQL folder.
 - For imports, each table is named the same as its corresponding CSV